eunhachingu/eunhachingu/README.md

 - 👋 Hi, I’m @eunhachingu
 - 👀 I’m interested in developing websites.
-- 🌱 I’m currently learning full stack development
+- 🌱 I’m currently working on my portfolio for a better criteria in a job posting.
 - 📫 How to reach me "espajunar@gmail.com"

 <!---